Moctezuma II: Hernán Cortés

 Anthony Pagden and Eulalia Guzmán have pointed out the Biblical messages that Cortés seems to ascribe to Moctezuma's retelling of the legend of Quetzalcoatl as a vengeful Messiah who would return to rule over the Mexica.
 Pagden has written that "There is no preconquest tradition which places Quetzalcoatl in this role, and it seems possible therefore that it was elaborated by Sahagún and Motolinía from informants who themselves had partially lost contact with their traditional tribal histories".

 Bernardino de Sahagún

-The Florentine Codex, made by Bernardino de Sahagún, relied on native informants from Tlatelolco, and generally portrays Tlatelolco and Tlatelolcan rulers in a favorable light relative to those of Tenochtitlan.
-Moctezuma in particular is depicted unfavorably as a weak-willed, superstitious, and indulgent ruler.
-Historian James Lockhart suggests that the people needed to have a scapegoat for the Aztec defeat, and Moctezuma naturally fell into that role.
+The Florentine Codex, made by Bernardino de Sahagún and indigenous scholars under his tutelage, relied on native informants from Tlatelolco and generally portrays Tlatelolco and Tlatelolcan rulers in a favorable light relative to those of Tenochtitlan.
+Historian Matthew Restall claims that the Codex depicts Moctezuma as weak-willed, superstitious, and indulgent.
+James Lockhart suggests that Moctezuma fills the role of a scapegoat for the Aztec defeat.

+Other historians have noted that the Codex may not necessarily cast Moctezuma as cowardly and responsible for Spanish colonization.
+Rebecca Dufendach argues that the Codex reflects the native informants' uniquely indigenous manner of portraying leaders who suffered from poor health brought on by fright.